Civlac/SRWLED-Wiki/Home.md

 Other members of the WLED Discord have provided code and testing support as well.

 ## Knowledge pre-requisites
 You MUST be familiar with how to install the ESP8266/ESP32 board drivers as well as multiple libraries (if using the Arduino IDE).
-There are some instructions below on how to do this with the Arduino IDE, however, they are provided **WITHOUT** support.
+There are some instructions [here](https://github.com/atuline/WLED/wiki/Installing-Sound-Reactive-WLED) on how to do this with the Arduino IDE, however, they are provided **WITHOUT** support.

 Before attempting to compile this fork of WLED, make sure you CAN compile the one from [wled.me](http://wled.me).